 Our surveys provide a great opportunity for anyone interested in gaining survey and ecological experience or wanting to contribute to protecting local biodiversity.
 Anyone is welcome to join in, though some surveys involve steep slopes or water.
-We do most of our surveying work in summer, but some work takes place at other times of the year.
+We do most of our surveying work during summer, but some projects take place at other times of the year.

 We seek volunteer rangers from across the community, ideally aged 16 or over.
-We want volunteers with a love and understanding of the locations in which they work, and who want to help others to enjoy these places too.
+We want volunteers with a love and understanding of the locations in which they are based, and who want to help others to enjoy these places too.

 Volunteer ranger roles include:

 - promoting visitor safety, conducting organised patrols, encouraging responsible behaviour and reporting any damage.

 - helping with community or school groups, guided walks or events

 - helping with surveys to monitor species or habitats